Coast Guard, DHS.

 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this rule will not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting 8 hours a day for 2 days that will prohibit entry within a 700-yard radius above and below the surface on April 27, 2017 and a 1400-yard radius above and below the surface on April 28, 2017 of vessels and machinery being used by Navy personnel.
+This rule involves a safety zone lasting 8 hours a day for 5 days that will prohibit entry within 700 yards on the surface and 1400 underwater of vessels and machinery being used by Navy personnel.
 It is categorically excluded from further review under paragraph 34(g) of Figure 2-1 of the Commandant Instruction.
 An environmental analysis checklist supporting this determination and a Categorical Exclusion Determination are available in the docket where indicated under ADDRESSES.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this rule.

 G. Protest Activities